 New vehicles don’t need any maintenance for at least the first two to five thousand miles.
 After that, you’ll only need to get an oil change or a tune-up, which is usually covered under the warranty.
+But sometimes it is not covered by warranty and with the cost of changing car oil going up you could spend quite a bit on an oil change.
 New car owners also have a long time before they need to worry about replacing their tires or brake pads, changing the spark plugs, or buying a new battery.

 Roadside assistance coverage